 Spiritual warfare is something that either Christians spend too much time thinking about, or not enough time thinking about.
 There tends to be extremes when it comes to this topic: Satan has way too much power, or we simply don’t believe he has any.
 Both extremes must be avoided in order to think soberly about evil.
 To do this, we must also understand Satan vis-a-vis Christ, our Savior.

 Spiritual warfare must be put in its proper context.
 Lest we give too much authority to Satan and his minions, we have to keep in mind Matthew 12:22-32.
 Here our Lord confronts the Kingdom of darkness by clarifying what it means for Jesus to cast out demons.
 Simply put, Jesus cannot be on Satan’s team, and if He was, Satan’s tactics would be self-defeating.
 You don’t win wars by shooting your own platoon.
-Jesus, in giving the reductio ad absurdum, demonstrates the fallacy of assuming such a preposterous thing.
+Jesus, in giving the reductio ad absurdum a form of argument that attempts to demonstrate to disprove a statement showing how it leads to an absurd conclusion

 For Jesus, the opposite is true.
 He’s not here to help Satan, he’s here to destroy him.
 And how do we know Jesus is here to do battle with the ancient serpent?
 The gospel of the Kingdom of God!
 Jesus makes it plain that if it is by the Spirit of God that He casts out demons, then you know the Kingdom of God has come!
 If this Kingdom is going to come, that means the Satan’s little kingdom must be destroyed.
 Jesus came to tie Satan up and take His stuff, not the least, of course, is people.